neutralinojs/roadmap/README.md

 # Roadmap 2022

-- Depends on the community's future requests and ideas.
+- Depends on the community's feature requests and ideas.
 We'll post a blog post in December 2021 about plans.